 The Ashley School Academy Trust is a Community Special School (Academy Status February 2012) which provides day and residential education for 135 pupils with learning difficulties, many with associated disabilities such as speech and language difficulties, autism, and behaviour difficulties, and an increasing number of pupils with complex needs.
 All pupils have a statement of special educational needs (soon to be Education Health and Care Plans) and come from a wide area of North Suffolk and all are transported to school.
 Pupils enter the school at any time during Years 3 to 10 with attainment that is well below average, they have often had disrupted education and poor attendance.

-The Ashley School Academy Trust includes comprehensive Outreach Services, Residential Provision and Oulton Broad Water Sports Centre
+The Ashley School Academy Trust includes comprehensive Outreach Services (as part of SENDAT), Residential Provision and Oulton Broad Water Sports Centre

 “The overall effectiveness of The Ashley School Academy Trust is OUTSTANDING”

 Our staff team is made up of teachers, specialist support staff, administrators, ICT and premises staff.
 They are highly skilled and totally committed to achieving the very best possible outcome for every learner at The Ashley School Academy Trust.